-In order to figure out what kind of gutter guard is right for you home, we have to start with choosing the right style and gutters for your home.
+To figure out what kind of gutter guard is right for your home, we have to start with choosing the right style and gutters for your home.
 This is exactly what we go over in this episode of Material World: all things gutters.

 Other than skipping the unclog process, gutter guards extend the life of your gutters – in turn keeping the water away from the house and foundation.
-Deciding which gutter system is right for you can be tough given there are numerous gutter options to choose from.
-To help, we will go through multiple types of gutters, and gutter guards, and what we recommend.
+Deciding which gutter system is right for you can be challenging, given there are numerous gutter options to choose from.
+To help, we will go through multiple types of gutters and gutter guards and what we recommend.

 3 Best Gutter Guards For Homeowners